vishwaCodes/tea-cup/README.md

 # Tealicious
 Your go-to place for everything tea realated!
-An E-Commerce Store just for tea, with the modern feel reeling the User in.
+An E-Commerce Store just for tea, with a modern UI reeling the User in.

 # Teachnologies Used
 - Django